JPMorgan report says it's learning from mistakes

 JPMorgan is the largest U.S. bank with over $2.5 trillion in assets.
 In 2013, it agreed to the $13 billion settlement with U.S. regulators over charges related to its role in the U.S. mortgage crisis - a key factor in the 2008 global financial meltdown.

-Religious groups and labour unions have been among the most vocal shareholder activists calling for stricter corporate governance coming out of the crisis.
+Religious groups and labor unions have been among the most vocal shareholder activists calling for stricter corporate governance coming out of the crisis.